mmuratarat/mmuratarat.github.io/_pages/faq.md

 * It is non-negative for all real $x$.

-* he integral of the probability function is one, that is
+* The integral of the probability function is one, that is

 $$
 \int_{\infty}^{\infty} f(x)dx = 1